Inkhil: Ottoman period

 In 1596, Inkhil appeared in the Ottoman tax registers under the name of Nahal, being part of the nahiya of Bani Kilab in the Sanjak of Hauran.
 It had an entirely Muslim population consisting of 86 households and 45 bachelors.
 They paid a fixed tax rate of 40% on agricultural products, including wheat, barley, summer crops, goats and beehives; in addition to occasional revenues; a total of 13,000 akçe.
 Most of the income (22 out of 24 parts) went to a waqf (religious trust).

 In the early 1840s, the city consisted of about 50 houses, all of which were inhabited by Muslims.
 According to German archaeologist Gottlieb Schumacher, Inkhil was recorded to be a "small place numbering 55 to 60 huts" in 1897.

 Modern era

 Civil war

 Inkhil was one of the first cities to participate in the Syrian uprising against the government of Bashar al-Assad in March 2011 following demonstrations in Daraa.
 On 19 August 2012, four protesters were killed and dozens injured after Syrian security forces shot at demonstrators emerging from a mosque following Friday prayers.
 By 30 September 2016, there were 14,845 refugees from Inkhil (Ankhal) registered in Jordan.

+Iran war

+During the 2026 Iran war, an Iranian drone targeting Israel was shot down by the Israelis over Inkhil.